Allen and Bills overcome Rodgers' Hail Mary and beat Jets 23-20 to take control in AFC East

 After a quick huddle, officials ruled it a touchdown.

+“When you catch those waves of momentum, you’ve got to ride it,” Ulbrich said.
+“And you’ve got to finish a team, which we didn’t do.”

 The Jets got in an early rhythm on offense with Downing calling the plays as Rodgers got New York into the red zone.
-A drop by Hall on third down made the Jets settle for a 34-yard field goal by Zuerlein — New York’s first points on an opening drive this season.
+The Jets settled for a 34-yard field goal by Zuerlein, but it was New York’s first points on an opening drive this season.

-Buffalo bounced back by running all over New York’s defense, gashing Ulbrich’s unit for 61 yards rushing — including 48 on six carries by Davis — and capping the Bills’ opening drive with a 1-yard keeper by Allen to make it 7-3.
+Buffalo bounced back by gashing Ulbrich’s defense for 61 yards rushing — including 48 on six carries by Davis — and capping the Bills’ opening drive with a 1-yard keeper by Allen to make it 7-3.

 Allen’s 56th career TD run put him one behind O.J.
 Simpson for second in franchise history.

-Garrett Wilson gave the Jets back the lead on their next drive, capping things by catching a 5-yard pass from Rodgers in the back of the end zone and getting both feet down on a play that was initially ruled incomplete but reversed on video replay before Ulbrich needed to challenge.
+Garrett Wilson gave the Jets back the lead on their next drive with a 5-yard TD catch that was initially ruled incomplete but reversed on video replay before Ulbrich needed to challenge.

 Allen led the Bills on a 90-yard drive to give Buffalo back the lead, capped by an 8-yard TD pass to Mack Hollins.
 Quinnen Williams got his hand on Bass’ extra point try that sailed wide left.